Killing of Corey Jones: Corey Jones

 Jones was born to father Clinton Jones Sr., who renovated houses, and mother, Anita Banks, a guidance counselor, who died from cancer in 2006.
 Jones' older brother, C. J. Jones, was a football player at University of Iowa and from 2003 to 2009 played as a wide receiver in the National Football League (NFL).
 Jones' sisters are Melissa Jones-Elliott and Chanda and Cevon Jones; his stepmother is Katie Jones.
-Jones was Black, and had a very large extended family; among his cousins are NFL defensive tackle Vince Wilfork and NFL wide receiver Anquan Boldin.
+Jones was black, and had a very large extended family; among his cousins are NFL defensive tackle Vince Wilfork and NFL wide receiver Anquan Boldin.
+As well as cousins of Chivalrik and Cayden Daughtry.

 He lived in Lake Worth Beach, Florida.

 Jones attended Christa McAuliffe Middle School in Boynton Beach, Florida, where he played the French horn.
 His entire family was musical, and played instruments at home and at church.
 Jones graduated from Santaluces Community High School in Lantana, where he played football.
 Jones then graduated from the University of Akron with degrees in business administration and music.
 He worked as a youth mentor at My Brother's Keeper, a nonprofit organization that helps African-American youths.

 Jones worked at the Delray Beach Housing Authority for eight years.
 He was an inspector/assistant property manager, a job that involved inspecting housing units to make sure they were livable.
 The position also required assisting tenants and landlords with communication.

 Jones also worked part-time as a drummer.
 He played in a band at his church, the Bible Church of God in Boynton Beach, where his grandfather, Sylvester Banks Sr., is a bishop.
 He also played with a band called Future Prezidents with bandmates that included Boris Simeonov and Mathew Huntsberger.